Attentive multilayer fusion for vision transformers: Experiments

 \subsection{Intermediate layer fusion across model scales}

-To assess whether intermediate-layer fusion depends on model size, we evaluate small, base, and large variants across three model families.
-Consistent with previous results, adding intermediate layers improves performance at all scales (Fig.~\ref{fig:dist_perf_gain_per_model}), with attentive probes outperforming concatenation.
-Detailed per-dataset results for each model are provided in Appx.
-Fig.~\ref{fig:all_models_detailed_perfs}.
+To assess whether ALF depends on model size, we evaluate small, base, and large variants across three model families.
+Consistent with previous results, adding intermediate layers improves performance at all scales (\Cref{fig:dist_perf_gain_per_model}), with attentive probes outperforming concatenation.
+Detailed per-dataset results for each model are provided in Appx. \Cref{fig:all_models_detailed_perfs}.
 However, the magnitude of these gains varies by training objective, yielding distinct scaling behaviors across families.

 CLIP models show the most consistent gains, with smaller models (CLIP-B-32/16) benefiting more than the large model, likely because they fail to distill all relevant information into the final layer.